InlandGalaxy/J.I.S.O.O./README.md

 # J.I.S.O.O.
-This is probably going to be a modded version of Windows 10 called J.I.S.O.O.
-It's going to be 64bit only and will have some tweaks and installed programs that I will discuss later.
+This is a modded version of Windows 10 called J.I.S.O.O. made with NTLite.
+It's 64bit only and has some tweaks and installed programs like deactivated Microsoft Account and some cosmetic things like a pink color scheme.

 The name J.I.S.O.O. comes from Kim Ji-soo of BLACKPINK.